jobiols/odoo-etl/etl/README.rst

 As mentioned earlier, one of the advantages of ETL is that it uses the native Odoo method.
-This can be found at the **action.py python** script at line 580 (unmodified action.py) located at the ETL addons folder.
+This can be found at the **action.py python** script at line 706 located at the ETL addons folder.

-ETL calls the load function of OpenERP to load the data into the target model.
+ETL calls the load function of Odoo to load the data into the target model.
-The load function can be found at the models.py python script starting at line 1022 (unmodified models.py at Odoo version 9) located at the OpenERP directory of Odoo.
+The load function can be found at the models.py python script starting at line 901 of models.py at Odoo version 13 located at the odoo directory of Odoo.

 About the ERPpeek
 ~~~~~~~~~~~~~~~~~